-The type of shower you have, the size of the opening in your shower, how far you want the shower door to open, and the overall design of your bathroom are all variables that will affect the type of shower door you choose.
+If you’re thinking about replacing your shower curtain with a shower door, choosing the right kind for your bathroom is key.
+You need to think about the type of shower you have, the size and shape of your shower, how far you want the shower door to open, and the overall design of your bathroom.

 Your shower doors can be attached by a framed enclosure or a frameless enclosure.
 A framed shower door is one that has some type of aluminum or composite material around the glass.
 A frameless door has clips holding the sides of the glass.

-If you choose a framed door, the frame can be finished in a wide variety of ways, from brushed nickel and oil-rubbed bronze to satin or gold.
-There are even some shower frames that have a fluted, wood frame, like the look of crown molding.
+If you choose a framed door, the frame can be finished in a wide variety of ways, from brushed nickel and oil-rubbed bronze, to satin or gold.
+Some showers even have a fluted, wood frame, like the look of crown molding.

 Frameless shower doors are more modern than other door types on the market.
 They are easier to clean and care for, and they are usually preferred for a bathroom with a modern look.
 They are also ideal for small bathrooms because they can create a sense of spaciousness.

-The glass used in your shower door can be clear, which is most common, or it can be frosted or etched for additional privacy.
-Frosted and etched glass comes in a wide variety of colors, designs, and patterns.
+Frosted and etched glass comes in a variety of colors, designs, and patterns.
 There also are colored and tinted glass options.
 There are even shower door options that come with mullions inside them to give the look of a picture window.

 One question that we receive daily at Kitchen & Bath Center is how to clean and maintain your new shower properly, especially the glass doors.
 We recommend having a “Cardinal 10 Surface Protection”, or C10, applied to your glass doors before they leave the factory.

 C10 is a bonding system that repels water, oils, and soap scum from the glass as well as blocks UV rays.
 The film can only be removed through harsh abrasive cleaning or actual removal of the product itself.
 C10 has been highly researched and tested, displaying that it can maintain the daily abuses of shower time and keep your new doors looking clear for years to come.